Venkat2811/product-http-load-balancer/README.md

 - `performance-benchmark:` Contains graphs, sample configuration used for benchmarking, sample back-end services, test bed related details and scripts used for benchmarking.

-- `product:` Contains carbon server related.
+- `product:` Contains carbon server related config.
 Once product is built successfully, zip file will be available here.

 More Samples
 ------------